muratk3n/thirdwave/en/tweets/2020/week17c.md

 ---

 Really?
-I just heard something on the radio the other day.
+I just heard something on the radio on this the other day.
 Singapore, UAE, China are all stakeholders in VA.
 Web says main owners are Nanshan Group, HNA Group, Singapore Airlines and Etihad Airways.
 Branson remains as a 10% shareholder.

-And AU is like' there are so many stakeholders here some with deep pockets - why is it up to us to save them?'.
+So then AU gov is naturally like' there are some stakeholders here with deep pockets - why is it up to us to save them?'.
 Cant say I disagree.

-This is another downside to globalized markets - when u are in trouble, which country do you go to, where does company really belong to?
+This is another downside to globalized markets - when shit hits the fan for comps, which country do you go to?
+Where do you really belong to?

 "Richard Branson throws shade at Australian government for refusing bailout"